 1. Copper

-Copper is a valuable non-ferrous metal that commands a good price and all scrap yards would take in copper.
+Copper is a valuable non-ferrous metal that commands a good price, and all scrapyards will take in copper.
 You can find copper in many places, including copper pipe, copper cables, and even electrical wirings in light fixtures and Christmas lights.
 Additionally, most appliances contain copper wires, such as air conditioners, blenders, toasters, and coffee makers.

 2. Aluminum

-This particular metal type is always in-demand because it can be recycled so many times.
-Aluminum cans are always a great source of this metal type, but you can also find these metal objects on aluminum rims, as well as window frames and some electronics.
+This particular metal type is always in demand because it can be recycled so many times.
+Aluminum cans are a great source of this metal type, but you can also find this metal on aluminum rims, as well as window frames and some electronics.

 3. Stainless Steel

-Stainless steel may not be as expensive as other metals, but they’re easy to find and collect.
-Any good scrap yard would also accept stainless steel because they’re easily some of the best metals to recycle.
-Stainless steel is found almost everywhere, from scrap cars to kitchen appliances, to stainless steel sinks and more.
+Stainless steel may not be as expensive as other metals, but it’s easy to find and collect.
+Any good scrapyard will also accept stainless steel because it’s easily one of the best metals to recycle.
+Stainless steel is found almost everywhere, including in junk cars, kitchen appliances, stainless steel sinks, and more.

 4. Brass

-Brass is not as popular or widely used as stainless steel or aluminum, so it tends to command a higher price.
+Brass is less popular or widely used than stainless steel or aluminum, so it tends to command a higher price.
 It is often recycled with other metals.
 You can find brass in bed frames, fixtures like door handles, candlesticks, and trophies.

 RELATED POSTS